 1. Fixed Speed Cameras

 These are installed at known accident-prone or high-risk locations.
 Once a vehicle exceeds the legal speed limit, the camera captures its speed and takes a photograph of the vehicle, including the number plate.
-These cameras operate round the clock and are strategically placed in high-traffic zones.
+These cameras operate around the clock and are strategically placed in high-traffic zones.

 2. Mobile Speed Cameras